nejyeah/DeepPicker-python/README.md

 After finished, the trained model will be saved in file **'../trained_model/model_demo_type2_molecule_A_B'**.
 The model was trained by two kinds of molecules, each contributes 5,000 positive training samples.

 ### 3.3 Train Type 3
-Before we do the iterative training, we need the pick the particles based on previous trained model.
-Suppose we have done the picking step in Section 3.
+Before we do the iterative training, we need the pick the particles based on pre-trained model.
+Suppose we have done the picking step in Section 4.
 Then we can train a new model based on the picked results.
 Options for training model based on pre-picked results:

     --train_type, 3, specify the training type